Progress report for WRGR22-009

 Project Outcomes

-Workshops reached 92 forest producers and provided in-person opportunities to see management practices.
-Pre/Post tests show that landowners not only increased their knowledge of ecological forestry management but also showed an increase in the likelihood of implementing practices.
+Workshops reached 135 forest producers and provided in-person opportunities to see management practices.
+Additionally, a virtual workshop reached 38 participants, expanding access to practical forestry knowledge and techniques across a wider geography.
+Pre/Post tests show that landowners increased their knowledge of ecological forestry management during the workshop.
+Participants on average rated their knowledge as a 2.6 on a 5 point scale before the workshop, and at 4 after.
+Participants also indicated an increase in the likelihood of implementing practices, particularly improving wildlife habitat, managing the risk of fire, and developing a forest management plan.
 These responses show an increased interest and confidence in stewarding their forests to increase seedling survival and improve young-stand growth rates and climate resilience.

 Outreach efforts continue to engage forest producers and provide additional resources.
 Monthly fireside chats have been well-attended, and we have seen familiar faces from the workshops.
 We continue to share resources through our monthly newsletter, which reaches 2,700 people.